Did Seahawks’ activism affect results? Pete Carroll weighs in

 - Five members of Washington family among 10 killed in fiery crash outside Acapulco

-Did any of the extracurricular stuff, such as political or social activism have an effect on how you guys played?
+Did any of the extracurricular stuff, such as political or social activism, have an effect on how you guys played?

 The ball coach didn’t dismiss it.